-Pardot comes with a ‘Website Tracking’ tracking code you can place on your website.
-This is will track website visitor behaviour using something called a cookie, and ultimately, display as reports inside Pardot.
+Pardot comes with a website tracking code you can place on your site.
+This will track visitor behavior using a cookie, and ultimately, display reports within Pardot (Account Engagement).

-- Favour from IT: Depending on where website responsibilities fall in your organisation, this request is often fed through an IT team or a 3rd party website agency website.
+- Favour from IT: Depending on where website responsibilities fall in your organization, this request is often fed through an IT team or third-party website agency/developers.

-Pardot treats visitors differently to Prospects (visitors = anonymous; Prospects = identified, known to your organisation because they have shared some level of personal information).
+Pardot treats visitors differently to prospects (visitors = anonymous; prospects = identified, known to your organization because they have shared some level of personal information).

 The first point to make clear about the visitor report in Pardot – it shows all website visit sessions, including both visitor and Prospect website sessions.

 You may be questioning the value of this report if you use Google Analytics to show these metrics.
 True, there is an overlap with Google Analytics here – however, Google Analytics is aimed at overall website optimization rather than marketing journey/engagement optimization.
 In other words, Pardot tracking makes tracking specific to the individual, so you can pinpoint what the most valuable prospects are doing.

 We’ll demonstrate the value of Pardot website tracking over Google Analytics with the following reports.

 Report 2: Prospect Page View Activity